Disability (PTD) and Disabled Workers’ Relief Fund (DWRF)

 Percy, Chief of Operational Policy, Analytics & Compliance

-Management policies, directives and memos regarding PTD and DWRF that
+Management policies, directives and memos regarding PTD and DWRF that predate

-purpose of this policy is to ensure that BWC calculates and pays permanent total
+this policy is to ensure that BWC calculates and pays permanent total

 disability (PTD) compensation and Disabled Workers’ Relief Fund (DWRF) benefits

-in compliance with the Ohio Revised Code and the Ohio Administrative
+in compliance with the Ohio Revised Code and the Ohio Administrative Code.

-Workers’ Relief Fund: A fund, separate from the state fund, established to provide supplemental
+fund, separate from the state fund, established to provide supplemental

 benefits to injured workers (IW) who are receiving PTD compensation when the

-total of the PTD compensation plus the social security
+total of the PTD compensation plus the social security disability (SSD) benefit

 The threshold amount, adjusted annually based on the consumer price index, used